Lions draft Florida CB Tabor, Northern Illinois WR Gollady | FOX Sports

 “It’s just something my mom came up with,” he said.
 “She didn’t like everybody talking about my 40 time.”

-The slow time in the 40 led to Quinn watching more film on Tabor than any other prospect in his scouting career.

-”In the games I watched, I didn’t see him get run by,” Quinn said.

-Tabor, who is from Washington, D.C., skipped his final year of college eligibility to enter the draft.
-He had 33 tackles, four interceptions – one returned for a touchdown – and a sack last season.
+He skipped his final year of college eligibility to enter the draft.
+Tabor, who is from Washington, D.C., had 33 tackles, four interceptions — one returned for a touchdown — and a sack last season.

 Detroit’s defense has been a priority so far in the draft after being largely overlooked in free agency.
 The franchise focused on offense, adding veteran linemen Rick Wagner and T.J.
 Lang to replace departing free agents Riley Reiff and Larry Warford early in the offseason.